JosephParish/Coding-Projects/README.md

 Personal:

   5. Data Structures and Algorithms (DSA) - Create Data Structures and Algorithms.
 I try to contribute to this every day.
 This also helps me learn new languages too (when I get to it).

+## Projects in Uni Yr 3:

+Semester 1:

+Semester 2:

+Personal:

-  6. Docker and Kubernetes course - installed, comleted demos and understood principals/architecture
+  5. Docker and Kubernetes course - installed, comleted demos and understood principals/architecture